Crisis management after COVID

 Business continuity planning and crisis response teams need to work together.
 Additionally, cross-functional teams should connect and align in the best interest of the entire organization.
 However, threats like cyber-attacks benefit from smaller and confidential response teams due to the specialized risk.
 It does not preclude representatives from other domains from being involved at the appropriate points.
 For most threats, de-centralized crisis response teams should coordinate.
 As I stated in my blog, A Customer Focus Means Enhanced Resilience; future success relies on interconnected and nimble crisis response teams.

 Emerging threats must be constantly evaluated

 Many of you know I am not a fan of plans but planning.
-As important as business continuity plans are to develop, it is crucial to continue evaluating threats and conducting weekly horizon scanning.
+As important as business continuity plans develop, it is crucial to evaluate threats and conduct weekly horizon scanning.
 It is no longer enough for crisis teams to be activated when an incident occurs.
 Instead, modern crisis management in corporations should integrate crisis management in alignment with preparedness processes.

 The new best practice is a unified approach

-In summary, an agile command hierarchy is a crucial component to successful preparedness and response efforts to mitigate damage.
+An agile command hierarchy is crucial for successful preparedness and response efforts to mitigate damage.
 It also can shorten recovery times.
 In my recent webinar for Continuity Insights, Evolving Crisis Management Post-COVID, I discussed that taking a cross-functional approach breaks down silos.
-By doing this, you will build a more effective crisis response and increase resilience.
+Doing this will build a more effective crisis response and increase resilience.